 Lastly I sealed it with Rust – Oleum’s Satin polyurethane finish.
 Although we loved the look of our table without any finish, with four kids and lots of wine, juice and water not to mention food spills and art projects mishaps over the years we knew we needed to protect Jason’s hard work.
 So we went with a clear finish that didn’t have much shine too it and kept that natural light wood look.

 Another thing that was way too big for our new dining room were our Windsor chairs.
 You can only fit so many of those large chairs around the table and we needed to fit as many as possible for large dinner parties.
-So we sold the oak Windsor chairs that we bought with the table on a Facebook yard sale.
+So we sold the oak Windsor chairs.
 We wanted chairs that would have a smaller profile and would fit under the table well.
 I also wanted to go with a lighter chair color to continue to brighten up the room.
 I picked up 4 smaller white chairs from IKEA.
 I still need to go back for 2 more but we got them for $29 each just because they were display models.
 An employee was literally marking them down when we got to the dining section!
 I stood guard while Jason got a dolly.
 SCORE!!!

 So with the extra savings I was able to talk Jason into letting me get a long mirror for the room I had been eyeing for months.
 Well, truth be told I am not sure I talked him into it… He kinda shook his head as we put it on the dolly while I was reminding him of all the money we just saved. 🙂